 In our Pacific Northwest market, a typical solo practice collecting 1.2 million will run with an overhead of 62%, and net out then over $400,000/yr.
 There are a very few very highly paid employed dentists who may break the $300,000/year income level, by comparison.
 A typical associate in the vicinity of the low to mid $200,000’s/yr.
 The “typical” owner vs “typical” employee incomes are far too disparate for the DSOs to take the majority of the market.

-Obviously, an abundance of variables in market dynamics make any predictions difficult in our industry.
+Obviously, an abundance of variables in market dynamics make any predictions difficult in the dental industry.
 Given present day constraints, however, it’s hard to see where corporate dentistry will proceed to take the majority of the market.
-There just isn’t the value there in placing a corporate interest in between the dentist and the patient.
-Corporate economies of scale have thus far not translated to sufficient benefits or cost savings to the patient.
-Nor have the incomes of employed dentists approached the incomes of dentist owners.
 DSO’s will continue to provide quality places of employment for dentists electing for that lifestyle for whatever reason.
 But overall, as long as the disparity in dentist income holds, it’s hard to see how DSO’s will displace the solo practice model.

-Joe Consani, Consani Associates, Ltd. Joe has over 20 years of experience in sales and management and has been brokering dental practices since 1997.
+Joe Consani has over 20 years of experience in sales and management and has been brokering dental practices since 1997.
 He has significant expertise in the valuation and sale of specialty practices and has facilitated numerous specialty practice sales.
+Consani Associates, Ltd.

 1 Everett J. The necessity of accountability and ethics in Dental Service Organizations.
 Dent Hypotheses 2015;6:159-60